Sholom Lipskar: Career

 In 1969, after his marriage to Chani Minkowicz and a year of advanced study, Lipskar was appointed by Menachem Mendel Schneerson as an emissary to Miami, then lacking basic Jewish infrastructure.
 The couple initially led a newly founded Chabad day school established by Rabbi Avrohom Korf.
 Lipskar later founded the Yeshiva Gedolah and served as principal and dean across its elementary, middle, and high school divisions.

 Lipskar began with informal gatherings and prayer services on Collins Avenue before establishing The Shul of Bal Harbour, a prominent landmark synagogue known for its inclusivity.
 In 1981, he founded the Aleph Institute, a national nonprofit organization supporting Jewish prisoners, their families, and military personnel.
 He later noted that some community members initially questioned his work with Aleph, not understanding his focus on supporting individuals in the criminal justice system.
 Over time, he said, support grew as public attitudes toward criminal justice reform shifted.
 He conducted prison visits and taught Torah to incarcerated individuals.

 In 1982, at the direction of Rabbi Schneerson, Lipskar and his wife Chani established a Chabad congregation in Bal Harbour.
 The town attracted wealthy and influential individuals from around the world, and Schneerson saw the potential for a thriving synagogue there to serve as a model for similar communities.
 He had been involved in expanding Chabad schools and yeshivas in South Florida since the 1960s.
 At the time, housing deeds in Bal Harbour specifically barred the sale of homes to Jews, and local institutions maintained exclusionary policies.
 According to his nephew, Lipskar did not view his property in person during his search for a home and only saw it after it had been purchased.
 Lipskar fought to install a public Hanukkah menorah and divided his time between his congregation and the Aleph Institute.

 Following Lipskar’s arrival, the Bal Harbour Jewish community grew significantly.
 The Shul of Bal Harbour eventually became one of the largest Orthodox synagogues in Miami-Dade County, and has served thousands, including a substantial Sephardic and Latin American constituency.
 In the aftermath of the 2021 Surfside condominium collapse, Lipskar transformed it into a support center for first responders and families of the missing.
-It has also hosted dignitaries including Florida Governor Ron DeSantis and Argentine President Javier Milei.
+It has also hosted dignitaries including Senator and Vice Presidential candidate Joe Lieberman, Florida Governor Ron DeSantis and Argentine President Javier Milei.

 Lipskar served as the official chaplain endorser for the U.S. Department of Defense and for the Educational Academy for the Elderly, where he oversaw pilot programs aimed at redefining educational priorities for older adults.
 He also founded the Miami International Conferences on Torah and Science.